yangbc30/QOptCraft/README.md

 If you are new to contributing to open source, [this guide](https://opensource.guide/how-to-contribute/) helps explain why, what, and how to get involved.

+## Acknowledgment:

+The development of the code for the version 2.0 has been supported by the European Union.-Next Generation UE/MICIU/Plan de Recuperacion, Transformacion y Resiliencia/Junta de Castilla y Leon"

 ## License

 This software is under the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).